 This refers to Unilever's share of the dollar value of sales of ice-creams globally, as measured at the manufacturer's selling price (i.e. the price at which a manufacturer like Unilever sells to the distributor).

-Unilever's share of the global ice-creams market increased from 16% in 2007 to 17% in 2008, as Unilever grew its market share through acquisition of several ice-cream brands.
-The market share however declined to 15.6% in 2009 as the global recession sapped consumer demand.
-It improved to 15.9% in 2010 and 16.3% in 2011 with innovation and new product launches and improved volume growth in several markets like Western Europe, Latin America, SE Asia, Mexico and Australia.
-Market share continued to improve in 2012, approaching the 17% mark.
+Unilever's share of the global ice-creams market increased from 16.1% in 2009 to 16.9% in 2011 with innovation and new product launches and improved volume growth in several markets like Western Europe, Latin America, SE Asia, Mexico and Australia.
 Going forward, we expect the market share to increase to 17.7% by the end of our forecast period.

 Trefis considered the following factors for its forecast